 After the Daleks, the Cybermen are the ‘next’ most featured monster in Classic Doctor Who; with (exactly) – 10 full appearances; in the original-series run.

-Created by Scientist and Who writer Kit Pedler as a natural progression of the technological advancement of using bionic organs to fix the human body; taken to a nightmarish conclusion.
+Created by Scientist and Who writer Kit Pedler, inspired by the real-life technological advancements, of using bionic organs – to fix the human body.

-Their story, which began as a tale of warning about technological advances in medical upgrading of humans.
-Subsequently, became a revenge tale; after the Doctor destroyed the Cybermen’s home-world of Mondas.
+The Cyberman story, which began as a tale of warning – about limitless upgrading of humans.
+Subsequently, became a revenge tale; after the First Doctor destroyed the Cybermen’s home-world of Mondas.
 And finally, their scratchy existence afterward; as they tried to replenish their forces.